OWASP/CheatSheetSeries/cheatsheets/Authorization_Testing_Automation_Cheat_Sheet.md

     a response code 200 that is not the expected one (403 expected).
 ```

-## Rendering of the authorization matrix for an audit / review
+## Rendering the authorization matrix for an audit / review

-Even if the authorization matrix is stored in a human-readable format (XML), it can be interesting to provide an on-the-fly rendering representation of the XML file in order to facilitate the review, audit and discussion about the authorization matrix in order to spot potential inconsistencies.
+Even if the authorization matrix is stored in a human-readable format (XML), you might want to show an on-the-fly rendered representation of the XML file to spot potential inconsistencies and facilitate the review, audit and discussion about the authorization matrix.

-The Following XSL stylesheet can be used:
+To achieve this task, you could use the following XSL stylesheet:

 ``` xslt
 <?xml version="1.0" encoding="UTF-8"?>